jacojvv-dev/jacojvv.dev/blog/2020-08-13-a-case-for-a-lower-footprint-json-specification.md

 ### JSON can be optimized?

-Yeah - at least - I believe we can.
+Yeah - at least - I believe it can.
 I'm not an expert on the JSON specification or compression by any means - but I still wanted to explore the problem to see if I could bring down the footprint - even if only marginally.

 ### The problem